Los Angeles Children's Chorus: About

 In July 2007, LACC produced a new choral opera written for LACC by composer Peter Ash and librettist Donald Sturrock, Keepers of the Night.
 Conductor Grant Gershon, director Corey Madden and soloists Suzanna Guzmán, Malcolm MacKenzie, Lynette Tapia and Lauren Libaw joined 65 LACC choristers for four performances of the world premiere production at the Alex Theatre in Glendale.

 On August 1, 2018, Fernando Malvar-Ruiz replaced Anne Tomlinson as artistic director after her 22-year tenure came to an end.

+At the closing of the 2018–2019 season, Diana Landis stepped down from her position as Apprentice Choir Director.
+Eric Lifland assumed her role alongside his existing role as Assistant Conductor for the Young Men's Ensemble, effective from the 2019–2020 season onward.

 In response to the COVID-19 pandemic, LACC established virtual choir rehearsals and produced their first online concert, titled E pluribus unum (English: From many, one) in December 2020.
 The choir has since returned to rehearsing and performing in physical venues with safety protocols in place.

+LACC announced on November 18, 2022 that Mandy Brigham, the chorus' Associate Artistic Director, would retire after 22 years at the end of the 2022–2023 season.
+Fred Meads, Education Director for the Westrick Music Academy, was named the new Associate Artistic Director starting in the 2023–2024 season.
+Meads will also assume Brigham's roles as director of the Preparatory and Intermediate choirs, as well as overseeing the musicianship program.

+On April 28, 2023, the chorus announced the departure of executive director J. Andrew Bradford, effective July 5, 2023, and started a search for a new executive director.

 Choirs & Programs

 The Los Angeles Children's Chorus is made up of two introductory programs and seven ensembles, each designed for a specific level of musical experience.
 Choristers are promoted from one ensemble to the next after acquiring the required skills through the musicianship program.